gazpachu/joanmira/pages/cv/index.md

 Was honored to be the first hired developer in the history of the Royal Opera House.
 Joined the newly created development team under the digital media department with a very important objective: to completely rebuild the [ROH website](http://www.roh.org.uk/) from scratch.
 A business-critical project that required a major overhaul in the ticketing system, server infrastructure, information architecture, user experience, content management and an online shop to match the high standards of the organization.

 The development team was small; two full-stack developers, one design manager and a CTO.
-This scenario allowed me to have considerable influence on the application architecture and the overall development of the website.
+This scenario allowed me to have wide influence on the application architecture and the overall development of the website.

 As a result, the [online ticket sales increased to 60%](/blog/the-royal-opera-house-in-numbers) - no more waiting rooms - and all the digital content and user experience improved thanks to the robust framework and work methodology established by the digital media team.